bitfactory-software/anyxx/docs/terms_and_definitions.md

 ###  implemented erased interface
 An object derived from an interface, with no additional members and where all members point to vaild functions.
 These funtion are filled by a templated constructor.
-The template parameter is called the erased type.
+The template parameter is called the unerased type.
-These functions cast the self parameter to a pointer to the erased type, and delegate via this pointer to the function, for which this was erased through self.
+In this functions will "self" parameter be casted back to a pointer to the unerased type, and correct function for the "unerased" type wil be called.
+The default for the called function is a member function with the same name and signature as specified for the interface function.
+This behaviour can be cutomized in an **interface map** for the unerased type.

 ### lifetime holder
 An object that manages the lifetime of an other object in a defined way and delivers a void pointer of that object.
 In our library the member function delivering this pointer is "data()".
 There are four archetypes: